Hull

 Registration

 New hull purchased from authorized manufacturers will be delivered to you already registered with the class.
-A certificate label will be molded into the hull with information that is also recorded in the class Registry and on the registration card that you should have received at this point.
+A certificate label will be molded into the hull with information that is also recorded in the Class Registry and on the registration card that you should have received at this point.
 More on this is available in the Boat Registration section.
 An added label is a nice touch for history of the boat.

 You are done for now.
 We will be back here again for the side links.
 Go have a bowl of ice cream.